Lords of the Fallen Best Class: Stats, Comparison & Tips

 Hallowed Knight Class (Screenshot Grab By eXputer)

-HALLOWED KNIGHT STATSVALUE
+HALLOWED KNIGHT STATS VALUE

 I personally played the most with Hallowed Knight, as it was a really great experience.
 I didn’t have much trouble with the tutorial boss and instantly defeated him (only in the first phase) with parries and some heavy strikes.
-So, the main point is if you pick the Hallowed Knight Class, then you won’t regret it.
-It is a really good, well-rounded class with little to no flaws.

 1- Partisan